0xflair/examples/nodejs/express/mint-one-of-one-nfts-meta-transactions/README.md

-# Example: Mint NFTs from your backend
+# Example: Mint 1-of-1 NFTs from your backend

 This example uses Flair SDK to mint new NFTs from your backend using meta transactions.
 In this approach you will configure a private key that has the "minter" role on your NFT collection (or is contract owner -- which is less secure).

+We're going to use "Digital Asset Collection" collection, which is using [OneOfOneExtension](https://docs.flair.finance/sdk/nft-collections/minting/of-1-mint), and will mint NFTs with dedicated dynamic metadata and image URI.
+This means each NFT will have it's own metadata and image IPFS URI.

 ##### Dependencies